-As the original class has advanced to the stage where a new beginner would not catch up, the original Tuesday Class has now closed to new Members.
-A new Beginners Class was started in February 2019 and there is now a waiting list.
+As the original class has advanced to the stage where a new beginner would not catch up, therefore this session has now closed to new Members.
+However a new Beginners Class is currently ongoing and can still both accommodate and welcome new Members.

-Classes run weekly throughout the year and are closed only on the rare occasions when either our Instructor is unavailable, or the venue closes.
+Classes are run weekly throughout the year and are closed only on the rare occasions when either our Instructor is unavailable, or the venue closes.
 There are no “term times”.

-Both Classes are held at a well – known venue in the Mill Hill area, where free parking is available, both at the venue & in the surrounding roads, which also have no parking restrictions.
+All Classes are held at a well–known venue in the Mill Hill area, where free parking is available, both at the venue & in the surrounding roads, which also have no parking restrictions.

 Taijiquan or Tai Chi is a 400 year old internal marshal art.